-Pets may need to undergo spinal surgery for a variety of reasons, but most spinal surgeries are done to relieve pressure on the spinal cord.
-That pressure may be due to a slipped disk, a tumor, a fluid pocket, or another issue.
-Sometimes surgery is needed to fix broken bones in the back or neck, or re-align and stabilize a dislocated joint in the back or neck.
+Pets may need to undergo spinal surgery for a variety of reasons, such as to relieve pressure on the spinal cord due to a slipped disc, tumor, or fluid pocket; fix broken bones in the back or neck; or realign and stabilize a dislocated joint in the back or neck.

-Conditions We May Treat with Surgery at Southeast Veterinary Neurology
+Spinal Surgeries We Perform at Southeast Veterinary Neurology

-The most common reason for spinal surgery is to treat intervertebral disk disease.
-Intervertebral disk disease may cause back or neck pain, wobbly walking, or complete paralysis (inability to use the rear limbs or all four limbs).
-Not all dogs with intervertebral disk disease will need surgery; we only recommend it if the likelihood of improving their condition outweighs any downsides of surgery.
+The most common reason for spinal surgery is to treat intervertebral disc disease (IVDD), commonly referred to as bulging, ruptured, herniated, or slipped disc.
+IVDD may cause back or neck pain, wobbly walking, or complete paralysis of the rear limbs or all four limbs.
+Not all dogs with IVDD will need surgery, and we will only recommend it if the likelihood of improving their condition outweighs any downsides of surgery.

 Situations for which we would recommend surgery include:

-- Neck or back pain that is either not improving, or is getting worse even after a week of medication and rest
+- Neck or back pain that is either not improving or getting worse after a week of medication and rest

-- Recurrent neck or back pain or recurrent wobbly walking
+- Recurrent neck pain, back pain, or wobbly walking

-The type of surgery needed to treat intervertebral disk disease depends on the disk’s location.
-In general, slipped disks in the neck are treated with a surgery called a ventral slot procedure.
-For this surgery, we make an incision on the underside of the neck and create a small window in the bottom part of the bones of the neck to retrieve any disk material that is pressing on the spinal cord.
+Generally, slipped discs in the neck are treated with a ventral slot procedure.
+For this surgery, we make an incision on the underside of the neck and create a window in the bottom part of the bones of the neck to retrieve any disc material that is pressing on the spinal cord.

-Dogs and cats sometimes get spinal cord tumors.
-Some of these tumors are best treated with surgery, depending on the type of tumor and where it is located on the spine.
-Your neurologist will let you know whether surgery is an option for your pet’s particular case.
-We will also discuss the risks and benefits of surgery, as well as the likely success rate.
+Dogs and cats can get spinal cord tumors.
+Some of these tumors are best treated with surgery, depending on type and location.
+Your vet neurologist will let you know if surgery is an option for your pet’s particular case and discuss the benefits, risks, and likely success with you in depth.

-Pugs ranging in age from adult to senior may show difficulty walking in their rear limbs.
-This is often caused by a condition called constrictive myelopathy, in which a fluid pocket develops outside of the spinal cord.
-This fluid pocket is believed to be caused by a band of scar tissue surrounding the spinal cord like a belt.
+Adult and senior pugs may develop difficulty walking in their rear limbs.
+This is often caused by a condition we call constrictive myelopathy, in which a fluid pocket develops outside of the spinal cord.
+This pocket is believed to be caused by a band of scar tissue surrounding the spinal cord like a belt.
 Surgery may be recommended to relieve the fluid buildup and stabilize the bones of the back.

-Young small and toy breed dogs like Chihuahuas and Yorkies can develop a dislocation between the first two bones in the neck, known as atlantoaxial luxation.
+Young small and toy breed dogs can develop a dislocation between the first two bones in the neck, known as atlantoaxial (AA) luxation.
 This can cause pain, weakness, and wobbly walking in all four limbs.
-If we diagnose your pet with this condition, our neurologists may recommend surgery to realign the bones of the neck and stabilize them in the correct position.
+If we diagnose your pet with this condition, your vet neurologist may recommend surgery to realign the bones of the neck and stabilize them in the correct position.
 Surgery is often curative.

-Trauma due to dog bites, gunshot wounds, or automotive accidents can also be treated with surgery.
+Spinal trauma due to things like dog bites, gunshot wounds, or automotive accidents can also be treated with surgery.

-Our neurologists are highly skilled in neurology and neurosurgery, including spinal surgery.
-We have performed thousands of successful spinal surgeries over the years, and have received patients from all over the world for surgery here at Southeast Veterinary Neurology.
-However, we only recommend surgery if we think it is the best thing for your pet, and only after discussing all of your options and explaining the pros and cons of each.
+Our veterinary neurologists are highly skilled in neurology and neurosurgery, including spinal surgery.
+We have performed thousands of successful spinal surgeries over the years and receive patients from all over the world.
+However, we will only recommend surgery if we think it is the best plan for your pet after discussing all options, pros, and cons with you.